 - Better system stability, due to restricted effect of changes

 Organizations may realize these benefits by carefully considering best practices early in the SDLC.
 Adopting best practices is easier said than done, so we present our recommendations for effectively implementing the principle of least privilege.

 How to Implement the Principle of Least Privilege

-We prescribe the following actions within your organization’s development and deployment ecosystem to implement the principle of least privilege.
+We prescribe the following actions within your organization’s development and deployment ecosystem to implement the least privilege.

 1. Audit Permissions Regularly